entando/entando-docs/vuepress/docs/v7.0/docs/getting-started/concepts-overview.md

 ## Entando Cluster Citizens

-The following section provides an overview of the members of an Entando cluster and their roles.
+The following is an overview of the members of an Entando cluster and their roles.

 ### Architecture -Members of the Cluster